-We meet many people who would love to foster children and young people but some worry they can’t do it full-time.
-This may be because of their career, lifestyle, or other commitments that make full-time fostering difficult.
+We meet many people who would love to foster children and young people.
+However, some worry they cannot do it full time.
+This may be because of work, lifestyle, family life or other commitments.

-The great thing about fostering placements is that they are designed to meet the needs of both the foster carer and the young person.
-There are several types of foster care, giving you plenty of choice to find the arrangement that feels right for you.
+The good thing about fostering is that placements can be shaped around the needs of both the foster carer and the young person.
+There are several types of foster care, so you have options.
+This helps you find an arrangement that feels right for you and your home.

 What is respite fostering care?

-The main purpose of respite care is to give foster families, foster children or birth parents a short break to rest and recharge.
-Sometimes respite is also needed when a child cannot be included in a foster family’s travel plans.
+The purpose of respite care is to give foster families, foster children or birth parents a short break.
+This gives everyone time to rest and recharge.
+Respite care may also be needed if a child cannot be included in a foster family’s travel plans.

 Is Respite Care Right for Me?